Ray was a member of Science Olympiad, participates in science and health writing competitions, and studied at a sci-tech school.

 What Are Protists?

 The organisms that belong to Kingdom Protoctista are ordinarily called protists.
 Protists live in a variety of environments.
 Some are said to be free-living.
-Those that live inside or on the bodies of other organisms are said to be parasitic.
-Protists occupy specific habitats; some of them float in water, while some live at the bottom of a body of water.
+Those living inside or on other organisms' bodies are said to be parasitic.
+Protists occupy specific habitats; some float in water, while some live at the bottom of a body of water.
 Some live only in freshwater, others in saltwater.
-Some live on moist surfaces, such as those of fallen leaves and branches of trees.
+Some live on moist surfaces, such as fallen leaves and branches of trees.

 What Is a Protozoa?